a train near a river using public transportation to see Ireland

 Dingle, Co.
 Kerry.
 Photo: espiegle, Getty Images Signature.

-A website like Getthere.ie is useful to look at as it shows all possible options for the various bus and train journeys that you might be planning to take in Ireland.
+A website like Getthere.ie is useful to look at as it shows all possible options for the various bus and train journeys that you might be planning to take in Ireland, and it includes lift-sharing options if you're open to that.

 The website won't allow you to book tickets direct but it will give you times and fare information.